American Airlines investigates after video shows mom in tears

 - American Airlines says flight attendant "removed from duty"

-(CNN)American Airlines is investigating after a video surfaced on social media showing a confrontation between a passenger and an airline employee aboard one of its flights.
+(CNN)American Airlines is investigating after a video surfaced on social media showing a confrontation between a passenger and a flight attendant aboard one of its flights.

 The video, filmed by another passenger Friday, appears to be the aftermath of an incident during boarding of a flight from San Francisco to Dallas.
 It does not show what happened beforehand.